Notargets/gocfd/README.md

 ```
 	RHSE = el.Dr.Mul(FluxH).ElMul(el.Rx).ElDiv(c.Epsilon).Scale(-1)
 ```
+### Updates [10/3/21]

+I've implemented laplacian artificial dissipation that tracks shock induced instabilities using the Lagrangian solution element to compute the flux derivatives and also for the divergence of the dissipation field.
+The method works well for 1st order calculations, with sharp shock resolution and fast convergence, though the intra-element shock resolution is marked with a significant discontinuity with the edges of the shock capturing cell.
+When the shock aligns with the edge, the result is a near perfect shock capture, but when the shock is not on the edge, the intra-cell solution has spurious internal oscillations.

+Based on these results, I'm implementing what seems a simpler and more appropriate method: The dissipation flux will be calculated for all points within the Raviart Thomas element used for the calculation of the fluid flux divergence.
+The resulting dissipation flux [epsR, epsS] is then added to the physical fluid flux [fluxR,fluxS] and then the divergence of the combined flux is calculated using the RT element divergence operator.
+I'm anticipating that this approach should provide added stability to the flux field, which is an (N+1)th order polynomial field that overlays the (N)th order solution field.
+In the prior approach, the (N)th order divergence of the artificial dissipation is added to the (N+1)th order derived physical divergence, and I think that is creating aliasing errors that are unstable.

 ### Updates [9/21/21]

 Update: I finished the shock finder, below is a plot of the "ShockFunction" (function 100) for the NACA0012 airfoil at M=0.8 on it's way to becoming unstable.
 We can clearly see the shock function has picked up instability at the forming shock wave on the trailing edge and at the curvature inflection on the top.
 We can also see the shock indicator tracking the startup transient wave coming from the leading edge.
 It looks to be very effective, as reported!
 Next step - implement dissipation for "troubled elements" to remove the instability.